 Those tending toward the shadow self most likely cloak themselves in a thick veil to hide their dark intentions in order to be more effective at manipulating others.
 Those who tend toward the light do not feel a strong need to hide behind a veil, as their projected self is sincere.
 At the same time, these individuals need to acknowledge the existence of their shadow self rather than ignore, suppress, or let it out only under the most stressful circumstances.
 These individuals also may be prone to judging others.
 Without awareness and recognition of the darkness we all possess, no matter how minimal, a tendency toward anxiety and/or depression may develop.
 Ultimately, the lack of self-knowledge is the most devastating result.

 The veil masks the characteristics of those who are self-serving and seek to survive in a way that deceives others.
-The veil also comes down when there is an emotional trauma and the psyche seeks to deal with the powerful emotions the situation conjures.
+The veil also comes down when there is emotional trauma and the psyche seeks to deal with the powerful emotions the situation conjures.
 This energy pulls the curtain down on the person’s natural way of being and clouds the mind.
 It tarnishes the auric field and dulls the senses.
 In a way, this is a protective mechanism for the traumatized person to be able to withstand the physical and emotional injury.
 At the same time, to look through the veil of sorrow or grief affords a spotty view of the world.
 Clarity comes when the emotional disruption is once again balanced.

 The Veil is an etheric shield that is draped across our energy bodies, as well as between the world of life and the spirit realm.
-The Veil clouds, distorts, and hides, yet when used to best advantage, the Veil can provide insight, protection, and concealment.
+The Veil clouds, distorts, and hides, yet when used to its best advantage, the Veil can provide insight, protection, and concealment.

-As you consider this information ask yourself the following:
+As you consider this information, ask yourself the following:

 - Do you tend to hide yourself from others or do you tend to be open?
 What are your intentions as you use one or the other strategy?